-“Can I cash in my pension early?” is a question we get asked often, and the answer will depend on your individual situation.
+“Can I cash in my pension early?” is a question we get asked often.
+The answer will depend on your individual situation.
 Please fill in the enquiry form on the right of this page to book a free phone call to discuss your options.

 In this article we look at some of the options available when you want to raise money from your pension before you retire.
 Many schemes have sprung up recently, offering solutions like pension release, pension loans, pension transfer and “pension fund advance”.
 While you should always consult a qualified professional advisor, we’ll give you some more information to help you make your decision about whether one of these options is right for you.
 Please note that we do not offer financial advice.
 The market is changing frequently, with new schemes appearing almost every week, so please consult a professional financial adviser if you are unsure about what is best for you.